Cloth Nappy Guide

 DRYING

 The last step is to dry the nappies.
 The best way to dry is outside on the line, but for half the year this can be a struggle in the UK.
 The next best thing is drying indoors, away from direct heat.
 A drying rack near a heater usually does the trick in winter!
-If both of these are not possible then you can tumble dry on low.
-It’s best not to put the waterproof part in the dryer, as those will dry very quickly anyway, and the drier will cause damage to the waterproofing and elastics overtime.
-Do not dry nappies directly on a heater/radiater.
+If you have a dehumidifier, then this can also speed up the process and prevent excess moisture building up in your home.
+If these options are not available to you, you can tumble dry on low.
+We do not recommend putting the waterproof part in the dryer, as those will dry very quickly anyway, and the drier will cause damage to the waterproofing and elastics overtime.
+Do not dry nappies and wet bags directly on a heater/radiator.

 Wash in 3 Simple Steps